Resources Addressing Lead in Drinking Water at Schools and Child Care Facilities

 Lead affects almost every organ and system in the body.
 The main target for lead toxicity is the nervous system, both in adults and children.
 The Center for Disease Control and Prevention (CDC) currently considers blood lead levels above 5 micrograms per deciliter (5 µg/dL) as “elevated”.
 Elevated blood lead levels in children are associated with lowered IQ, learning disabilities, poor classroom performance, hyperactivity, behavioral problems, impaired growth, and hearing loss.

-Lead is not typically a contaminant coming from water in a well, spring, or surface water source.
-Lead can enter drinking water from a building’s plumbing system.
-It may be present in various parts of the plumbing system including lead solder, brass fixtures, water fountains, and lead or galvanized pipes.
-When water is left in the pipes and in contact with lead plumbing materials, lead may leach into the water.
+Lead can enter drinking water from a building’s plumbing system, including lead solder, brass fixtures, water fountains, and lead or galvanized pipes.
 The amount of lead in drinking water depends on how corrosive the water is, the materials used to construct the plumbing fixtures, and how long the water has been in contact with lead in the pipes or fixtures.
-The longer water stands in the plumbing system, the more lead the water can absorb from lead based plumbing fixtures and components.
+The longer water stands in the plumbing system, the more lead is absorbed.

 Testing for Lead

-EPA recommends that schools collect 250 milliliters (mL) of first-draw samples (i.e., samples of stagnant water before any flushing or use occurs) from water fountains and other outlets used for consumption, and that the water fountains and/or outlets be taken out of service if the lead level exceeds 20 parts per billion (ppb).
-The sampling protocol for lead in schools is designed to pinpoint specific fountains and outlets that require remediation (e.g., water fountain replacement).
-The school sampling protocol maximizes the likelihood that the highest concentrations of lead are found because the first 250 mL are analyzed for lead after overnight stagnation.
-After initial use, lead concentrations from the fountains and/or outlets are usually significantly less; and in many cases not detected in samples.
+EPA recommends that facilities sample 250 milliliters (mL) of stagnant water from fountains and other outlets used for consumption.
+This maximizes the likelihood that the highest concentrations of lead are found because the first 250 mL are analyzed after overnight stagnation.
+Fountains should be taken out of service if the lead level exceeds 20 parts per billion (ppb).
+After initial use, lead concentrations are usually significantly less; and in many cases not detected in samples.

-Sample analysis for lead in schools, that are not regulated public water systems, is being offered free of charge by the Idaho Bureau of Labs (IBL).
-IBL serves as Idaho’s principal state laboratory for drinking water testing within IDHW's Division of Public Health.
-IBL is certified by the EPA drinking water office for lead analysis.
-Fees associated with public school lead testing will be waived by IDHW.
-Visit the IBL website and fill out the IBL supply request to order sample containers.
+Visit the IBL website and fill out a supply request to order sample containers.
 IBL will send submittal paperwork with the sample containers.
 The same shipping container can be used to return the filled water bottles back to IBL.

 Reducing Lead Levels